- Online privacy has always been a really big concern for everyone, especially after all the major data breach scandals in recent years.

 But where are the answers?
 Funny you should ask.
 All of this info and much more is in your browsing history, search history, passwords saved, online purchases, Facebook account, and ads you click.

-UR Browser is the number one choice and your best bet to keep your private information secure.
+UR Browser is one of your best bets to keep your private information secure.
 It was created by AdaptiveBee with user security and privacy in mind.

 UR is based on Chromium and it’s available for Mac and Windows.